 By 1820 the burial ground was already mentioned as being in an overcrowded state in a previous account, and to alleviate this cart loads of soil were brought into the ground during the improvements to bring the level up by as much as five feet in places.
 This helped to both smooth out the dips and also allow for extra burials to be carried out in those areas where the extra depth allowed this at lairs previously considered as being full or almost full.

-When the monuments were numbered initially, a painter was employed who proceeded with numbering the stones, however he did them "as his fancy or caprice directed" and the burial ground ended up being "a mass of confusion, duplicates of the same number in some cases running up as high as to seven instances, all which could easily have been avoided".
+When the monuments were numbered initially, a painter was employed to proceed with numbering the stones, however it was stated in the Book of The Howff that the numbering was "as his fancy or caprice directed" and the burial ground ended up being "a mass of confusion, duplicates of the same number in some cases running up as high as to seven instances, all which could easily have been avoided".
 These events were noted in 1838, which suggests that the chiselled numbering was done after this date and has been suggested to have occurred between 1838 and 1839.
 The duplicate numbering of the monuments is explained by Peter Dron in his introduction to the Register of Tombs and Monuments in Dundee Burial Ground, 1832.
-My personal view is that the painter was stencilling or marking the stones for the mason to follow and proceed with cutting out the numbers on the monuments.
+A personal view is that the painter was stencilling or marking the plots for the mason to follow and proceed with cutting out the numbers on the monuments.

 One of the carved numbers, normally on the southern edge.